E-r-1-c/networking-labs/01-layer2-switching/04-spanning-tree-protocol/README.md

 ## Overview

-This lab demonstrates how Spanning Tree Protocol prevents Layer 2 loops in a switched network with redundant links.
+This lab demonstrates how Spanning Tree Protocol prevents Layer 2 loops when redundant links exist between switches.

 Rapid PVST+ was configured across a three-switch topology.
 Root bridge selection was controlled for VLANs 10 and 20, while PortFast and BPDU Guard were applied to access ports to protect the spanning-tree topology.